sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/graphite/index.md

 You can read about the keys and the metrics that we send to Graphite in the [metrics documentation](/documentation/sitespeed.io/metrics/).

 ### Annotations
-You can send annotations to Graphite to mark when a run happens so you can go from the dashboard to any HTML-results page.
+You can send annotations to Graphite to mark when a run happens so you can go from the dashboard to any HTML-result page.

 You do that by configuring the URL that will serve the HTML with the CLI param *resultBaseURL* (the base URL for your S3 or GCS bucket) and configure the HTTP Basic auth username/password used by Graphite.
 You can do that by setting <code>--graphite.auth LOGIN:PASSWORD</code>.